mila-iqia/fuel/docs/overview.rst

 Iteration schemes: which examples to visit
 ------------------------------------------

+.. admonition:: In summary
+    :class: tip

+    * :class:`IterationScheme` subclasses are responsible for deciding in which order examples are visited.
+    * :meth:`get_request_iterator` returns an iterator object that returns requests.
+    * These requests can be fed to a dataset's :meth:`get_data` method.
+    * Common batchwise iteration schemes are :class:`SequentialScheme` and :class:`ShuffledScheme`.
+    * Common examplewise iteration schemes are :class:`SequentialExampleScheme` and :class:`ShuffledExampleScheme`.

 Encapsulating and accessing our data is good, but if we're to integrate it into a training loop, we need to be able to iterate over the data.
 For that, we need to decide *which* indices to request and in *which order*.
 This is accomplished